BQcybersec/Projects/Project 1 Configuring Network and Elasticsearch/Project1_NetworkConfiguration.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below in Microsoft Azure.

 ![Elk Stack Diagram](https://github.com/BQcybersec/Projects/blob/main/Project%201%20Configuring%20Network%20and%20Elasticsearch/Network%20Diagrams/RedElkDiagram.jpg)